goodekat/LIME-research-journals/README.md

         which would need to be computed via the perturbations
       - Do we want to think of a metric that is stand alone? - not just for comparisons

-**Graphics Group**

-  - Did you have any resources for gganimate? (check out my slides so far)
-  - Treats for tomorrow?

 ## To Do List